Declutter the Easy Way

 3. Start with what's easy.

 For now, don't worry about the sentimental items, the ones with all the memories attached.
-Start with the easy stuff, like warped storage containers with no lids and gifts you received from people who don't know you very well.
-Get rid of stuff in your junk drawers along with cords and chargers that don't work or don't belong to anything.
-Remove the big box store knickknacks and the dollar store finds Weed out the books you don't read, blankets you don't use, and that uncomfortable chair in the corner that you've never really liked.
+Start with the easy stuff, like warped storage containers with no lids, kitchen gadgets that only do one thing, and gifts you received from people who don't know you very well.
+Get rid of stuff in your junk drawers, out-of-date paperwork, and cords and chargers that don't work or belong to anything.
+Remove the big box store knickknacks, the broken toys, and the dollar store finds.
+Weed out the books you don't read, blankets you don't use, and that uncomfortable chair in the corner that you've never really liked.

 Getting rid of the easy stuff gives you more room and clarity right away, and also provides momentum and inspiration to consider the more challenging items.